danielsuh05/OrderBook/README.md

     - There are other minor differences, but the general idea of the `Pool` is the same.
 - Cache locality should be pretty optimized here.
 All data structures are contiguous in memory.
 - <strike>I believe this only works on MacOS systems because of the way I convert the ITCH big endian to the host byte order.
 WIP: convert to some other function that makes it cross-platform.</strike> -> I converted to using `boost::endian`.

+## Future Plans
+- The `gtests` are currently not working.
+I did test-driven development in the beginning, but it ended up holding me back a lot.
+I hope to fix these soon, so they all pass (it will not compile right now.)
+- I hope to provide a new interface for interacting with the order book.
+This could be through a network, a GUI, standard input, etc.
+- I think it'd be interesting to create a networking aspect to the project where it receives orders over a network.
+That would entail an entirely different side of the project.
+- There are definitely optimizations to be made.
+My order book implementation is somewhat slow and is definitely what the limiting factor is.
+It is not optimized for my hardware and there are some "magic numbers" in my `Constants.h` file that were simply grid-searched with no proper reasoning.
+- I would like the `ErrorHandler` to be a lot more robust.
+Because the data I dealt with was completely ok, the `ErrorHandler` does not do much and is definitely underutilized.
+If there is an invalid message, the parser will get lost.